 A Community Fellowship is ideal for students who are interested in combining rigorous academic training with meaningful, community-based work.
-While completing a master’s degree in Political Science (M.A.), a master’s degree in Public Policy (M.P.P.), or a master’s degree in Environmental Policy, fellows work 15 hours per week at a participating agency, gaining hands-on experience in community and economic development, local politics and policy, social services, or public health.
+While completing a master’s degree in Political Science (M.A.), a master’s degree in Public Policy (M.P.P.), a master’s degree in Environmental Policy, or a master's degree in Management (MS) fellows work 15 hours per week at a participating agency, gaining hands-on experience in community and economic development, local politics and policy, social services, or public health.
 Students are also welcome to review our recorded information session on the Community Fellows Program, available here...

 Community Fellows are an incredible resource to the organizations they serve.
 The experience, though, is just as powerful for participating students: